This page contains answers to Frequently Asked Questions related to Woo, WooCommerce.com, WooThemes.com.

 What Does WooCommerce.com Use? ↑ Back to top

 How Do You Provide Support? ↑ Back to top

 If you need additional assistance, you can go to the Help Desk to start a live chat or submit a ticket directly related to the product you need help with.

-Product support via phone, live chat, Facebook or Twitter is unavailable at this time, brief initial support is available via Facebook and Twitter – the team may direct you to submit a ticket for full support.
+Product support via phone, Facebook or Twitter is unavailable at this time, brief initial support is available via Facebook and Twitter – the team may direct you to submit a ticket for full support.
 Please read our Support Policy for further information.

 Do You Have A Phone Number? ↑ Back to top

 We don’t, as mentioned above – all support is text-based, this way you can refer back to it later if needed.
 If you have pre-sales or support questions, email us here!